bumoproject/bumo-docs-en/docs/sto_10.md

 - Description

-  Query the total tokens of all tranches under the specified account.
+  `query` the total tokens of all tranches under the specified account.

 - Entry function

-  query
+  `query`

 - Parameter